guialexander/my-team-page/README.md

 Users should be able to:

--work with BEM and SASS,
-nest the styles thanks to SASS, identify how to put the classes to HTML to take the styles
+-work with BEM and SASS, y Responsive web design nest the styles thanks to SASS, identify how to put the classes to HTML to take the styles

 ### Screenshot